cloudflare/workers-docs/src/content/archive/recipes/signed-requests.md

 ---
-title: "Signed Requests"
+title: 'Signed Requests'
 ---

-A common URL authentication method known as *request signing*[^hmac-vs-signature] can be implemented in a Worker with the help of the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
+A common URL authentication method known as _request signing_[^hmac-vs-signature] can be implemented in a Worker with the help of the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).